-- Men have higher volume in bilateral limbic areas and left posterior cingulate gyrus.
-Whereas women have larger volume in the right hemisphere of the brain related to language and the limbic structures.
+Men have higher volume in bilateral limbic areas and left posterior cingulate gyrus.
+Whereas women have a larger volume in the right hemisphere of the brain related to language and the limbic structures.
 (More on the functions of your limbic system)

-- Both sexes share the circuitry needed to generate male or female typical behaviors.
+- Both sexes share the circuitry needed to generate male or female-typical behaviors.
 Nevertheless, it depends on the activation or repression of these circuits, as well as the strategies our brain uses to generate them.

-Without doubt, different characteristics need to be analyzed in both genders.
+Without a doubt, different characteristics need to be analyzed in both genders.
 Some brain regions are smaller or with higher tissue density in men or women, while others are bigger or have lower density.
-Of course this may explain why women and men have different skills and may have typical behavior according to gender.
+Of course, this may explain why women and men have different skills and may have typical behavior according to gender.

 Thanks to neuroplasticity, the brain’s connections can change throughout our lives.
-This means that, the more we stimulate different areas of the brain, the more connections we’ll generate.
+This means that the more we stimulate different areas of the brain, the more connections we’ll generate.
 If both sexes have the same structures and functions in the brain, it will depend on how often a person puts them in practice.
 For this reason, the brain’s “use it or lose it” approach is important for cognitive maintenance.

 The brain gets more active when doing tasks you’re not used to.
 It “forces” the brain to learn new pathways and create more connections between different regions.
 When performing a certain task, your brain learns the pathway, making it easier to achieve it over time.
 Brain games can also be a great way to improve neural connections, and luckily there are some programs dedicated to improving brain connections and brain areas ;).

-The Brain Mosaic: A new Theory
+The Brain Mosaic: A New Theory

 - Brains cannot be categorized as male or female.
 They are “comprised of unique ‘mosaics’ of features.
 Some more common in females compared with males, some more common in males compared with females.
 Some more common in both females and males” (Daphna et al., 2015).

 - Brains with features belonging to the “maleness-femaleness” continuum are not common.
-They found low or limited amount of brains considered or categorized as “full male/full female”.
+They found a low or limited amount of brains considered or categorized as “full male/full female”.
 The great majority have both “male-female” features.

-- Variability prevales on these features, rather than consistency.
+- Variability prevails on these features, rather than consistency.
 “The forms that are evident in most females, are also the ones evident in most males”.
 The general characteristics of each sexes’ brain vary greatly, making a classification uncertain as they both share these features.